 - Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other in-network provider gets approval in advance (sometimes called "prior authorization") from Network PlatinumPlus. - Covered services that need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart.
-In addition, the following services not listed in the Benefits Chart require approval in advance: - Hospital inpatient services, behavioral health inpatient services and skilled nursing facility stays including sub-acute and swing bed - Transplant services - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea and all procedures that could be considered cosmetic - Certain durable medical equipment such as wheelchairs, orthotics, and prosthetics and electrical stimulators - Outpatient radiation oncology services - Outpatient interventional pain injections and procedures - Non-emergent ambulatory injectable chemotherapy drugs - Certain medications under your medical benefit - Genetic testing - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other in-network provider gets approval in advance (sometimes called "prior authorization") from Network PlatinumPlus. - Most covered services that need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart.
+In addition, the following services not listed in the Benefits Chart require approval in advance: - Hospital inpatient services, behavioral health inpatient services and skilled nursing facility stays including sub-acute and swing bed - Transplant services - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea and all procedures that could be considered cosmetic - Certain durable medical equipment such as wheelchairs, orthotics, and prosthetics and electrical stimulators - Outpatient radiation oncology services - Outpatient interventional pain injections and procedures - Outpatient physical and occupational therapy services (including when provided during home health care) - Outpatient gastroenterology (EGDs, capsule endoscopy and non-preventive colonoscopies) - Non-emergent ambulatory injectable chemotherapy drugs - Certain medications under your medical benefit - Genetic testing - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.